SkylineCommunications/dataminer-docs/connector-help/connector_help/Agilent N9320B.md

 ### Spectrum Analyzer

-This page contains DataMiner'sdefault **Spectrum Analysis** component.
+This page contains DataMiner's default **Spectrum Analysis** component.
 In addition to the default functionalities available in all spectrum analyzer elements, it allows you to configure the following parameters:

 - **Reference Level**
 - **Reference Scale**